Chinatowns in the United States: Spokane

-A fair-sized Chinatown existed in Spokane, starting when the railroad came through in 1883.
+A fair-sized Chinatown developed in Spokane after the railroad came through in 1883.
 It consisted of a network of alleys between Front Avenue (today's Spokane Falls Boulevard) and Main Avenue that stretched east from Howard Avenue to Bernard Street about four blocks.
-The Chinese population gradually thinned out until the alley became abandoned by the 1940s.
+The Chinese population gradually thinned out, although the area saw an influx of Japanese Americans fleeing incarceration during World War II.
 All the remains of Chinatown were demolished for parking for Spokane's Expo '74.
-The Chinatown swelled even more during the Franklin Delano Roosevelt era with the internment of Asian peoples due to the war against Japan.

 Tacoma

-Tacoma, Washington was once home to a significant historic Chinatown in Downtown Tacoma near Railroad Street.
-In November 1885 disgruntled whites drove out the Chinese population and burned down Chinatown.
-According to a historical account, many who were driven out fled to Portland, Oregon or Canada.
-Two days after the Chinese were driven out, Tacoma's Chinatown was burned to the ground.
-According to another source, as many as six hundred Chinese were dragged out to the street in a raid and escorted to the train station.
+Tacoma, Washington, had a Chinatown in Downtown Tacoma near Railroad Street.
+In November 1885, disgruntled whites drove out the Chinese population.
+One historical account says 600 Chinese were dragged out to the street and forced to the train station; another says many who were driven out fled to Portland, Oregon, or Canada.
+Two days later, the whites burned Tacoma's Chinatown to the ground.

-The Chinese Reconciliation Park was designed to be an historical monument and to commemorate the historic tragedy of the 1885 Chinese expulsion as part of a reconciliation process.
+The Chinese Reconciliation Park commemorates the 1885 expulsion.

 Walla Walla

-Walla Walla, Washington was once home to a small Chinatown.
+Walla Walla, Washington, was once home to a small Chinatown.